semk/foobarnbaz.com/posts/understanding-python-variables.markdown

 	:::python
 	>>> class Foo:
 	...     pass
 	...
 	>>> bar = Foo()
 	>>> baz = Foo()
 	>>> id(bar)
 	140730612513248
 	>>> id(baz)
 	140730612513320
-	>>> list_a = [1, 2, 3] # lists are mutable objects
+	>>> list_a = [1, 2, 3] # lists are containers holding data objects
 	>>> list_b = [1, 2, 3]
 	>>> id(list_a)
 	140116233272136
 	>>> id(list_b)
 	140116233272064
 	>>> [id(value) for value in list_a]
-	[24221624, 24221600, 24221576] # `int` is immutable
+	[24221624, 24221600, 24221576] # `int` is a basic data type
 	>>> [id(value) for value in list_b]
 	[24221624, 24221600, 24221576] # same as above

 As you can see, the two instances have different identities.
 That means, there are two different copies of the same object in memory.
 This behaviour is different from what you have seen before.
-When you are creating objects they will have unique identities unless you are using [Singleton Pattern](http://foobarnbaz.com/2010/10/06/borg-pattern/).
-All [immutable](http://en.wikipedia.org/wiki/Immutable_object) objects like `str`, `int`, `float` will have same identities when objects are created simultaneously.
+When you are creating custom objects or using complex data types like lists, tuples etc., they will have unique identities unless you are using [Singleton Pattern](http://foobarnbaz.com/2010/10/06/borg-pattern/) which overrides this behaviour (in `__new__()`) by giving out the same instance upon instance creation.
+All other basic data types in Python like `str`, `int`, `float` will have same identities and point to the same memory location.

+Thanks to Jadav Bheda (see comments) for correcting a mistake (of mentioning immutable types instead of the basic ones) in the article.